 In my opinion, Absolutely!
 Greenlight is more than just a debit card that parents control.
 It also helps kids learn the value of saving money and the concept of cash back earnings too.
-These are key aspects that help consumers pay less for things we need or want.
+These are key aspects that help consumers pay less for needs or wants.

 With Greenlight debit card kids are learning to save and manage money starting at a young age, and getting ahead of their peers with savvy financial knowledge.

 By financial savvy I mean knowing how to save outside of a traditional savings account which typically pay peanuts on investment.

 Today, savvy consumers also save with cash back and rewards programs.